tomatillodesign/beer-notes/README.md

 ## Features

+- Personalized Journal for each visitor
+- Basic suite of account tools (registration, lost password, etc.)
 - Clean, clear navigation using menu tabs
-- Beer, breweries, and notes are all connected and instantly updated
+- Beer, breweries, types of beer, and journal entries are all connected and instantly updated
 - Filter main "Beer" view by different criteria

 ## Technical Credits